deepnetworkgmbh/joseki/src/backend/TECH_DESIGN.md

 - once a week deletes items from *garbage-bin* after expiring `garbage-retention-period`.

 The job tries to perform actions at defined in configuration file time: `audit-blobs-watchman.time`.

-To track task execution, Audit Blobs Watchman maintains records (one per task type) in `BackgroundJobs` Database Table:

-- once the job is started, it checks if records were updated within task-execution period (a day or a week) since `audit-blobs-watchman.time`
-- if *true* - sleeps till the next `audit-blobs-watchman.time`
-- if *false* - runs the missing tasks
-- after task is finished - updates the record with current time

 ### Persisting generated reports